Fake IRS Letter: How to Verify a Real IRS Notice

 The IRS demands payments from taxpayers.
 In fact, some real IRS letters are called “Demand for Payment” notices.
 For example, the CP14 notice is sometimes called a demand for payment letter.

-However, the IRS always gives you at least a 30-day notice before taking collection actions against you.
+However, the IRS always gives you at least a 20 to 30-day notice before taking final collection actions against you.
 For instance, if the IRS is going to seize your assets or garnish your wages, it must notify you at least 30 days before doing so.
-The only exceptions are if the IRS is seizing your tax refund, the collection of the tax is in jeopardy, or in certain cases with unpaid payroll taxes.
+The only exceptions are if the IRS is seizing your tax refund, the collection of the tax is in jeopardy, or, in certain cases, with unpaid payroll taxes.

 Scammers, in contrast, almost always demand immediate payment.
-Building urgency and scaring victims helps their scams be more successful.
+Their scams are more successful when they create a sense of urgency and scare victims.
 When scammers send out these types of letters, they don’t want you to do research.
 They want you to feel scared so that you call the number on the notice and make a payment.
-Some scammers may even threaten jail or prison time — the IRS doesn’t make these threats in letters.
+Some scammers may even threaten jail or prison time.
+The IRS doesn’t make these threats in letters; if they’re investigating you for tax fraud, they are doing so quietly and efficiently behind the scenes.

 6. Irregular payment requests